heze8/OnlyOne/README.md

 # OnlyOne
-A game made for Mark Brown's Game Jam.
+A game made with only one sprite.
 Featuring a little alien.
-Made with only one sprite.
 Link to Playable game: https://heze8.itch.io/only-one

 W, A, S, D to move your little character.
 Space for Jump.
 Left Click to Shoot.